Kaylahray/operators-control-flow/README.md

-# Question 1: List the symbols for each of the below JavaScript operators
+# Question 1: List the symbols for each of the below JavaScript operators.

 **a.
 Arithmetic Operators**